Star Trek Clichés

 In modern Star Trek, starships are not only many times more durable and can be recovered even from solid rock, they are also quite often built on and for planets in the first place.
 The most notable example is the Kelvin Enterprise, which is famously built on the ground in Iowa in "Star Trek (2009)".
 In "Star Trek Into Darkness" the ship not only lands on a planet, but even serves as a submarine!
 And in "Star Trek Beyond" there is an explicit statement that ships assembled in space, like the old USS Franklin, are inferior to those built on the ground - although the Franklin performs just as well when it lifts up after being buried on a mountain top.

 In Star Trek Discovery we see the USS Shenzhou performing a low atmospheric flight in DIS: "The Vulcan Hello", and very likely the USS Discovery has the same capabilities.
+As we learn in DIS: "Face the Strange", the ship was even built on the ground (in San Franciso no less), as if this were the Abramsverse!

 The reimagined Enterprise does not only look different and is a lot bigger, it is also a much more advanced ship than it used to be in TOS.
 In SNW: "Strange New Worlds", we can see the Enterprise hover above the surface of Kiley 279, which would require extremely powerful antigrav technology for this particular unlikely use of the ship.
 Also, in "All Those Who Wander", the USS Peregrine, a ship of essentially the same type as the Enterprise, can be salvaged from the surface of a planet with little effort.
 The rebels on Cajitar IV assemble their huge starship in a cave below the surface of the planet and launch it from there.

 As already mentioned above, the Protostar was found beneath the surface from where is was no trouble lifting off again.
 The ship, like USS Voyager, was built to land on planets.
 In "Supernova II", we can see that the ship class is apparently assembled on the ground as well.
-Yet, in "First Con-tact" we even see a Ferengi marauder of the D'Kora class hover above the surface of a planet.
+Yet, in "First Con-tact" even a Ferengi marauder of the D'Kora class hovers above the surface of a planet.
 In "Preludes", we can see a Prometheus-class ship hover in the sky above of Solum, although this may be just a symbolical depiction (it is also upside down).
 However, the same episode shows how an old Medusan ship lands on a planet that must have a breathable atmosphere and normal gravity.

 Important character/ship invulnerability